 Probation officers monitor and work with probationers to prevent them from committing new crimes.
 To become a probation officer, you must acquire a bachelor's degree, along with the required training and certification.
 The following information details the educational requirements and job outlook for this occupational field.

-Probation officers supervise convicted criminals who serve probation time instead of jail sentences.
+Probation officers supervise convicted criminals who serve probation instead of jail sentences.
 Job duties include meeting with offenders and documenting their activities to ensure that they obey the court's probation requirements.
-Probation officers work for state and federal governments, agencies and jurisdictions.
+Probation officers work for state and federal governments, agencies, and jurisdictions.
 Most probation officers hold a bachelor's degree.

 |Required Education||Bachelor's degree|

 |Projected Job Growth (2016-2026)*||6% (probation officers and correctional treatment specialists)|

 |Average Salary (2018)*||$58,790 (probation officers and correctional treatment specialists)|

 Various federal, state, and local law enforcement agencies may have different entry requirements for meeting probation officer qualifications and how to become a probation officer.
 However, most employers require a 4-year bachelor's degree in justice administration, social work, corrections, psychology, or criminal justice.
 Some employers require a master's degree in one of the preceding fields.
 Individuals who earn an associate's degree may improve their chances of becoming a probation officer by obtaining relevant work experience in the fields of social work, counseling, criminal investigations, or corrections.
 Requirements for becoming a probation officer include good writing and interpersonal skills.